AlenaSG/Choose-track/README.md

 ## Description

-_This my second solo project finishing my second week at Epicodus.
+This is my second solo project finishing my second week at Epicodus.
 The page helps a student to decide which track they would like to pursue before they enroll in Epicodus.
 Plese see the blog post "What Programming Language Should I Learn?" regarding choosing a track, as well as the course descriptions for each track at www.epicodus.com.

 This Track Suggester webpage is created using HTML, CSS, JavaScript, jQuery and conditionals with If/Else.
 Future students are asked a series of questions about themselves and provides a track suggestion based on their answers.